juliagift/CopayProgramApp/README.md

 # Copay Card Application

 Description
-This application simulates copay card operations.
-Two roles are implemented, namely users and admin, who get routed to different dashboards based on their login credentials.
+This application simulates copay card operations which features role-based multiple dashboard access from a login page.
+Two roles are implemented, namely user and admin.

 Users can:
 * answer pre-screening questions before they can register